evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 Reference genomes for many sequences are available at multiple publicly available databases.
 We can download the complete genome sequence for the rhesus macaque from the [USC genome browser](http://hgdownload.cse.ucsc.edu/downloads.html#rhesus).
 I did this earlier because it takes a while.
 The whole genome comes as a fasta-formatted file, and I split it up into individual fasta files corresponding with each of the chromosomes.
 These are located in this directory:

-`/1/scratch/BIO720_Bens_section/rhesus_chromosomes/`
+`/1/scratch/ben/rhesus_chromosomes/`

 Now check out what is in this directory by typing this:

-`ls /1/scratch/BIO720_Bens_section/rhesus_chromosomes/`
+`ls /1/scratch/ben/rhesus_chromosomes/`

 Ben will assign you a chromosome to work with.
-Please copy this chromosome sequence to a new directory that you make like this:
+Please make a symbolic link to this chromosome reference sequence in a new directory that you make like this:

 `mkdir ~/my_monkey_chromosome`

-and then copy your chromosome to that directory like this:
+and then change to that directory and make a symbolic link to the chromosome file like this:

-`cp /1/scratch/BIO720_Bens_section/rhesus_chromosomes/chrXXX.fa ~/my_monkey_chromosome/.`
+`ln -s /1/scratch/ben/rhesus_chromosomes/chrZZZ.fa`

-Here and henceforth, you will need to change the `chrXXX.fa` part to match whatever chromosome Ben assigned to you.
+Here and henceforth, you will need to change the `chrZZZ.fa` part to match whatever chromosome Ben assigned to you.
 For example, if you are working on chromosome 9, you should type this:

-`cp /1/scratch/BIO720_Bens_section/rhesus_chromosomes/chr9.fa ~/my_monkey_chromosome/.`

-You can check whether you succeeded and also see how big this datafile is like this:

-`ls -l ~/my_monkey_chromosome/chrXXX.fa`
+`ln -s /1/scratch/ben/rhesus_chromosomes/chr9.fa`

 Before we map our data to this reference genome, we need to generate some files that will be used in the mapping process.
 This can be done in three steps: